linrongbin16/colorbox.nvim/README.md

 1. `fetch.py` starts a web crawler on [vimcolorscheme.com/top](https://vimcolorschemes.com/top)
    and [awesome-neovim#colorscheme](https://www.trackawesomelist.com/rockerBOO/awesome-neovim/readme/#colorscheme),
    collect all the awesome colors.
-2. `build.py` downloads all git repositores, copy the source code to this plugin, and generate runtime colorscheme candidates for this plugin.
+2. `build.py` downloads all git repositores, copy the source code, and generate runtime colorscheme candidates.

 For now I run these scripts every day, so users could get daily updates.
 This thing could be fully automatic if using a cloud machine, which is not free.
-I'm not sure how long I can maintain this plugin :).
+I'm not sure how long I can maintain this :).